Tag Archives: Teresa of Avila

 Who Are You? — In honor of Teresa de Jesus

 Tomorrow is the day we remember Teresa of Avila (1515-1582).
-Visit Celebrating Our Transhistorical Body for more.
+Visit The Transhistorical Body for more.

 The famous Teresa was a reformer from the center of Spain, along with her protégé, St. John of the Cross.
-In response to the radicals of the Protestant Reformation, which was like an earthquake in the Catholic Church of their time, those two wanted to return their monastic order to the ways to the hermits who founded it near Elijah’s Well in Palestine, on Mt.
+Those two wanted to return their monastic order to the ways of the hermits who founded it near Elijah’s Well in Palestine, on Mt.
 Carmel (see 1 Kings 18).
-They ended up with an offshoot of the Carmelites called the “barefoot” or “discalced” Carmelites.
+They were responding to the radicals of the Protestant Reformation, which was like an earthquake in the Roman Catholic Church of their time.
+They ended up with an offshoot of the Carmelites, calling themselves the “barefoot” or “discalced” Carmelites.

 Teresa and John in Avila